AleksandarBayrev/random-important-stuff/README.md

 * Fix for sleep bug for monitors.
 # b550-settings.CMO
 * BIOS settings (CPU mainly) for my ASUS PRIME B550 PLUS.
+# Windows-98-3D-Acceleration.md
+* Describes how to run 3D games in VMs in Windows 98.